Category Archives: Atheism

 Agnosticism

 What is agnosticism?
 There are two different things that are called agnosticism, known as strong and weak agnosticism, or positive and negative agnosticism, or hard and soft agnosticism.
-(All of these alternate terms, “weak”/”negative”/”soft”, seem rather connotationally unfortunate.
-But I figure “soft” is the least so, so that’s the one I’m gonna choose to use.)
+(All of these alternate terms, “weak”/”negative”/”soft”, are rather connotationally unfortunate.
+They don’t really seem like the kind of words people would want to be called.
+But I figure “soft” is probably the least bad of these options, so that’s the one I’m gonna choose to use.)

 Hard agnosticism